Let’s get started!

-As the new year arrives, so should a flurry of homes that have been waiting out the traditionally slow holiday season.
-If your home is one of them, I hope you took advantage of the last thirty days to get your home ready for the real real estate market.
+As another new year arrives, so should a flurry of homes that have been waiting out the traditionally slow holiday season.
+If your home is one of them, I hope you took advantage of the last thirty days to get your home ready to sell.

-But if you are just now starting to plan to put your home on the market, then bank-in thirty days to get it ready for a fickle marketplace where picky buyers are looking for a well priced, well appointed and cared-for home.
-Here are some tips that I have given some Vienna Virginia home sellers over the past thirty days.
+But, if you are just now starting to plan to put your home on the market in 2021, then bank-in thirty days to get it ready for a fickle marketplace where picky buyers are looking for a well priced, well-appointed, and cared-for home.
+Here are some tips that I have given some Vienna Virginia home sellers over the years.

-Here are some ideas to help get you started…
+Here are some smart ideas to help get you started…

 - Start thinking like a Home Shopper: Take a look at homes for sale in your community (or where you would really like to live) using the Internet, and carefully take the time to look at the photos.
 Compare one house to another and consider which one you would buy, if you were buying.
-Maybe you should see what apps home shoppers are using right now, click here.
+They will be setting up alerts and looking at your home online within hours.

 - Put together a list of projects: Project lists are never final but you should be able to list ten things that need changing, finishing, or well cleaned.

 - Walls and Carpets: Painting may be a priority because 99% of your target market isn’t going to like that tangerine living room or royal blue kitchen.
-Don’t go with the school of painting everything white… pick up a catalog or magazine and examine how those rooms are painted for current color ideas, and call a professional painter.
+Don’t go with the school of painting everything white… pick up a catalog or magazine and examine how those rooms are painted, my favorite current color ideas, and call a professional painter.
 Wall to wall carpets need to be professionally cleaned or replaced after painting has been done.